Privacy Notice

 Recording Learning, Assessments and Discussions

-As a result of the pandemic, the College moved some of its learning online.
+The College provides some of its learning online.
 ‘Blended learning’ is a combination of in-person and online learning.

 - Lecturing staff will be open and transparent that the recording will take place;